 What About Spot?

 Of course you don't want to leave your pet behind during the holidays, but it's often necessary.
-Conversely, if your host has animals of their own and they invite you to bring yours, make sure to bring everything that your pet requires.
+Conversely, if your host has animals of their own and they invite you to bring yours, make sure to pack everything that your pet requires.
 Although your hosts may have no problem sharing, don't expect them to provide treats for your widdle buddy.

 Don't Be a Freeloader

 This applies especially to extended visits.
 If you'll be spending several days with your hosts, treat them to dinner out or offer to cook a meal for everyone.
 Use your cell phone to make long-distance phone calls.
 Don't monopolize their computer or TV for your own purposes.

 Don't Wear Out Your Welcome

 You know the old joke about houseguests and fish stinking after three days.
-Be thoughtful when you're planning your trip, and be clear about your arrival and departure dates and times.
+Be thoughtful when planning your trip, and be clear about your arrival and departure dates and times.
 For many hosts, nothing is more stressful than not knowing when a houseguest plans on leaving.